-This is where GMB’s local listings come in handy.
+This is where Google’s local listing tools, like GMB and Maps, come in handy for local marketing.
 Adding your physical address also adds a powerful signal to attract Google and other search engine crawlers to your site.
-This helps to bring in local business by making it easier to find you on the Web, allowing you to keep a greater market share and to avoid leaving money on the table for your competition.
+SEO tools including GMB, Maps, and your own onsite SEO get your physical location added to Google Maps to improve your local ranking and visibility.
+This in turn works to bring in local business by making it easier to find you on the Web, allowing you to keep a greater market share through local search results and to avoid leaving money on the table for your competition.

-But—if it’s that easy, then a beginner’s guide should be all you need, right?
+But—if it’s that easy, then a beginner’s guide should be all you need to learn local SEO ranking techniques and boost your search engine results position, right?

-Again, no. Maybe you’ve already tried these tactics and not gotten the results you want.
+Again, no. While this local SEO guide is written and intended to be a definitive guide to SEO basics, simply understanding how the pieces fit together doesn’t guarantee a top local search ranking.
+Maybe you’ve already tried some of these local SEO tips and tactics and not gotten the local rankings results you want.
 Maybe you missed the last Google algorithm update, which means changes to SEO policies and practices that boost some signals, downgrade others and disavow some completely with regard to how Google functions when crawling your site.
-Maybe your business account is out of date, your business categories have changed or there have been changes to your business profile or description that change your compliance with Google in a negative fashion.
+Maybe your business account or local listing is out of date, your business categories have changed or there have been changes to your business profile or description that change your compliance with Google in a negative fashion.

 Consistency and Content are Key in Local SEO!

-Content can be as simple as sending out a relevant tweet or posting a picture on Instagram with a few keywords.
+Content can be as simple as sending out a timely, relevant tweet or posting a picture on Instagram, Snapchat, or Pinterest with a few keywords.
 It can be as complex as this beginner guide to local SEO.
 If you’re not sure if your content is doing the job you need it to, it’s also important to bring some creativity to the table and look at what matters to your customers.
-You should include your entire social profile, not just your website, Facebook page, or LinkedIn listing, in your evaluation of your online presence.
-Finally, you should conduct your own honest local SEO audit to make sure you’re delivering for both your customers and your business.
+You should include your entire social profile, not just your website, Facebook page, Twitter feed or LinkedIn listing in your evaluation of your online presence.
+Finally, you should conduct your own brutally honest local SEO audit to make sure your SEO strategies are delivering for both your customers and your business.